 ICH-Good Clinical Practice E6 R2 (GCP) is the international ethical and quality standard describing the responsibilities and expectations for the conduct of research involving human participants, including the design, execution, recording and reporting of clinical trials.
 Compliance provides assurance of the protection of the rights of research participants, the integrity of study data and the conclusiveness of study results.
-Link to the standard is below;
+European Medicines guideline for good clinical practice.

 Whilst there are plenty of GCP training courses offered by different organisations, there is no actual GCP ‘qualification’.
 It is being aware of your responsibilities, whether as an investigator, study coordinator, monitor or any other role in a study, that typically defines someone as being ‘trained’ in GCP.